Visual Neuroscience Lab

 By confirming your command with Enter, you´ll find the new directory structure within you derivatives directoryNew Directories

-Then, we need to specify where fmriprep should store the resulting files with this command (again, adapt the path(s) if necessary):
+Then, we need to specify where fMRIprep should store the resulting files with this command (again, adapt the path(s) if necessary):

 SUBJECTS_DIR=/home/jovyan/website/bids/derivatives/fmriprep/sourcedata/freesurfer/